We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 This article will discuss what to look for in a kettlebell and their potential health benefits.
 It will also list some workouts to try and some kettlebells to consider purchasing.

-Getting regular physical activity is vital for good health.
+Getting regular physical activity is

 People often use kettlebells for exercises that involve movement against gravity, such as swinging or pushing motions.
 One 2017 article also notes that people commonly use kettlebells for circuit training activities.